Enterprise auth for your .NET app.

 Admin dashboard

-Embedded UI for orgs, users, providers, grants, sessions, and audit — password-protectable
+Embedded UI for orgs, users, providers, grants, sessions, and audit with optional password protection.

 Key rotation